akrzemi1/__sandbox__/string_view_ctor.md

 Also, type `const char*` can be used for other purposes than representing a string: it can represent an address of a single character.
 Migrating such usage to `string_view` would be unwise.

+### 2.4.
+Is passing a null pointer where a string is expected fundamentally wrong?

+Much of controversy around P0903R1 is about whether it is valid to pass a null pointer where `const char*` is expected to represent a string.
+If a string is a 0 or longer sequence of characters, then clearly there is no need to intentionally use the null pointer value.
+Any value, including empty string, can be represented by null-terminated byte sequence that the pointer need to point to.

 ---------